Mean-Field Price Formation on Trees with Multi-Population and Non-Rational Agents: Subjective Measures: Stochastic Bias and Equilibrium

-\ee This result implies that, apart from the subtle effects induced by the changes in $f_{n-1}$, the aggregated effect of the biased views on the stock price transition probabilities can also manifest as an external order flow term $L_{n-1}$ in the standard rational expectation setting.
+This result implies that, apart from the subtle effects induced by the changes in $f_{n-1}$, the aggregated effect of the biased views on the stock price transition probabilities can also manifest as an external order flow term $L_{n-1}$ in the standard rational expectation setting.
 Specifically, it is clear that the negative view $(\varpi_{n-1}<1)$ adds to the external supply $L_{n-1}$, and the positive one $(\varpi_{n-1}>1)$ does the opposite.
-Combined with the discussions in Section~\ref{sec-implications}, the above result implies that the existence of a large portion of agents whose bias reflects a counter-cyclical, contrarian view---i.e., cautious (pessimistic) view $(\varpi_{n-1}<1)$ when the market-wide economic factor and stock price are at high levels, and, conversely, exhibits an optimistic view $(\varpi_{n-1}>1)$ when they are at low levels---tends to make the equilibrium price distributions more fat-tailed.
+Combined with the discussions in Section~\ref{sec-implications}, the above result implies that the existence of a large portion of agents whose bias reflects a counter-cyclical, contrarian view---i.e., exhibiting a cautious (pessimistic) view $(\varpi_{n-1}<1)$ when the stock price and/or market-wide economic factor are at high levels, and, conversely, an optimistic view $(\varpi_{n-1}>1)$ when they are at low levels---tends to make the equilibrium price distributions more fat-tailed.

 \begin{remark}[Path Dependence and Extension to Multiple Populations] We remark that the discussions in Remark~\ref{remark-path} regarding the necessary length of the price trajectory in the transition probabilities remain valid for the results in this section.
 Moreover, the framework of multi-population equilibrium presented in Section~\ref{sec-multi-p} can be readily extended to the current model for agents with subjective measures.
 Specifically, we only need to replace, for each $p=1,\ldots, m$, the set of functions $(f^p_{n})$ by $(f^{\pi, p}_n)$ where $f^{\pi,p}_n=\varpi^p_n \times f^p_n$ with population-specific bias functions $(\varpi_n^p)$. \end{remark}